Realizing Hopf Insulators in Dipolar Spin Systems

-Topological insulators (TIs) are materials that exhibit conducting surface states despite the presence of an insulating bulk \cite{thouless1982quantized,haldane1988model,kane2005z,konig2007quantum,fu2007topological,moore2007topological,roy2009topological,zhang2009topological}.
-They are differentiated from conventional insulators by a non-zero topological invariant associated with their underlying spin-orbit-coupled band structure; moreover, their surface states are unusually robust to the detrimental effects of impurities.
-The last decade has seen a tremendous amount of progress focused on understanding and classifying these single-particle phases of matter.
-In particular, the interplay between a system's symmetries and dimensionality leads to a rich landscape of topological insulators, whose organization was originally captured via the so-called ten-fold way classification~\cite{schnyder_classification_2008,kitaev_periodic_2009}.
-More recently, much excitement has turned to the exploration of topological insulators that exist outside this classification framework; notable examples include topological crystalline insulators~\cite{fu_topological_2011} and higher-order topological insulators~\cite{schindler2018higher}.
-Here, we focus on another such example: the so-called Hopf insulator~\cite{moore_topological_2008,deng_probe_2016,kennedy_topological_2016,liu_symmetry_2017}, which in its simplest incarnation is a three-dimensional topologically nontrivial insulator with a single valence and conduction band.
-Crucially, this state exists in the \emph{absence} of any symmetries, for which the ten-fold way classification would nominally predict only an ordinary insulator.
+Topological insulators (TIs) exhibit conducting surface states protected by the existence of topological invariants associated with their underlying spin-orbit-coupled band structures~\cite{thouless1982quantized,haldane1988model,kane2005z,konig2007quantum,fu2007topological,moore2007topological,roy2009topological,zhang2009topological}.
+The past decade has seen a tremendous amount of progress in classifying and understanding the physical properties of these states.
+In particular, the interplay between a system's symmetries and dimensionality leads to a rich landscape of topological insulators, captured by the so-called `Tenfold Way' classification of free fermion theories~\cite{schnyder_classification_2008,kitaev_periodic_2009}.
+More recently, the structure of the table has been refined with the inclusion of crystal symmetries, giving topological crystalline insulators~\cite{fu_topological_2011} and higher-order topological insulators~\cite{schindler2018higher}.
+An ongoing task is to find physical realizations of further entries in the table; in cases where material implementations have not been found, the same topological states have often instead been realized in ultracold atomic gases trapped by optical lattices~\cite{goldman2016topological}.